-Self-Acceptance Helps With Your Work
+Practicing Self-Acceptance Helps With Your Work

 The world of work very often requires creative solutions to challenges and problems.
 When you try to push and prove yourself, you put yourself under stress.
 Then the part of your brain called the Amygdala (that controls the fight, flight or freeze response), becomes activated because it thinks you’re at risk in some way.
 It's primary concern is to get you out of some perceived danger, so your ability to think creatively will simply freeze up because there are more important things to focus on!

-Self-Acceptance Helps You Achieve Your Dreams
+Practicing Self-Acceptance Helps You Achieve Your Dreams

-When you try to resist those aspects of yourself you don’t like by judging and criticising yourself, saying ‘I’m no good,’ ‘I’m wrong,’ ‘I should do better,’ you’re just making those negative ideas about yourself seem bigger and more powerful, and therefore your sense of being able to achieve your dreams seems smaller.
+When you try to resist those aspects of yourself you don’t like by judging and criticising yourself, saying ‘I’m no good,’ ‘I’m wrong,’ ‘I should do better,’ you’re just making those negative ideas about yourself seem bigger and more powerful, and therefore your sense of being able to achieve your dreams seems impossible.

 On the other hand, if you choose not to pay those thoughts much attention, they become less potent and so they simply can’t block the path to your success.